 A+ just perfect… I loved this, it is a collection that will last long in the reader’s mind.
 Another gem from QC Fiction.”
 (Stuart John Allen, Winstondad’s blog)

-direct and simultaneously disorienting . . .
+Direct and simultaneously disorienting . . .
 (Stories that) work at gut level.”
 (Marcie McAuley, Buried In Print)

 “Each story catches its main character at the exact moment when they go over the edge, never to recover (in this) collection of eerie short stories about what happens when humans hit their breaking points” (Eileen Gonzalez, ★★★★★, Foreword Reviews)